mmcs85/santander-test/README.md

 2 - Improve pub-sub pattern with a additional req-resp for faster booting of a subscriber.

-3 - Improve some error handeling / recovery
+3 - Improve some error handling / recovery

 4 - Implement a service discovery to allow subscriber to know more publishers (using DNS + a database)